nickMingi/minglab/_posts/etc/2020-02-20-DrivingTest.markdown

 93. Which of these statements is true about changing lanes
     - Look over your right shoulder for a right lane change and your left shoulder for a left lane change

+94. School zone mph limit
+    - 15mph

+95. When it's raining, you have to reduce the speed by
+    - 10 mph

+96. Blind spot is
+    - either side of back you can not see

+97. When you passing the car you have to back to your line
+    - when you see the car through side mirror

+98. Your car skids when rainning
+    - Driving too fast on this road condition